sametcn99/nextjs-cookie-based-auth/README.md

 To enable JWT and cookie-based authentication in this project, we use the following environment variables.
 You should set these environment variables in the `.env` file:

-- `NEXT_PUBLIC_ADMIN_SECRET`: A variable that contains the password used for admin login.
+1. `NEXT_PUBLIC_ADMIN_SECRET`: A variable that contains the password used for admin login.
 This value is compared to create a JWT token and stored as a cookie.

-- `NEXT_PUBLIC_JWT_SECRET_KEY`: A secret key used to sign and verify JWT tokens.
+2. `NEXT_PUBLIC_JWT_SECRET_KEY`: A secret key used to sign and verify JWT tokens.
 This key ensures the security of JWT tokens.

-Example `.env` file:

 3. To start the project, run the following commands; `npm i` and `npm run dev`: